avar/linode-etc/MIGRATION.md

 What needs to be done to migrate `v.nix.is` to `w.nix.is`

-* Install v-perlbrew

-   This is needed for quotecc for `failo-wisdom` and numerous other things.
-Create the user and see the v-perlbrew README for how to install it.

 * Set up a backup job for v

    generate a ssh keypair for a new v-backup user on w, and add its